Author: Joe Kizlauskas

 If a horse won – or ran well – yesterday, this particular animal is no way guaranteed to have another great day today.
 Current form and statistics are a great way to pack your bags with valuable info but, like anything else, they can also be quite misleading.

 Sticking to stats blindly is going to cost you dearly and instead of jumping in and hoping that a horse will follow through this time as well is a bad value bet.
 You need to remember that today’s race will see a particular horse being forced to defy a weight rise in a better class and he might be perceived as a 2/1 favourite but consecutive wins are getting difficult to predict, which makes laying this particular favourite a much sounder choice.

-The 3-year-olds and plus in handicaps where an experienced animal will regularly triumph against an improving youngster is a good choice to bet on and against, whether with your regular bookmaker or on the exchange.
+The 3-year-olds and plus in handicaps where an experienced animal will regularly triumph against an improving youngster is a good choice to bet on and against, whether with your regular bookmaker or a betting exchange site.

 When it comes to jockeys, it all comes down to marketing.
 A notable name in the business is bound to attract money at the races.
 This ultimately forces bookies to price down the horse, sometimes undeservedly and invaluable much to the detriment of unsuspecting punters.